DABS: A Domain-Agnostic Benchmark for Self-Supervised Learning: Limitations and Conclusion

 \section{Limitations and Conclusion}

 DABS also has limitations.
 For example, a tradeoff exists between keeping a benchmark reasonably compact so it can be run easily and representing the full range of domains one might care about.
-Our choice of seven diverse domains represents a middle ground, but DABS is also a ``living benchmark,'' and we plan in the future to introduce domains spanning an even broader range of fields, data types, and applications to drive further progress towards domain-general SSL methods.
+Our choice of seven diverse domains represents a middle ground, but DABS is also a ``living benchmark,'' and we plan in the future to introduce domains spanning an even broader range of fields, data types, and applications to drive further progress towards domain-general SSL methods.\footnote{As of January 2023, two such extensions are DABS 2.0 \citep{tamkin2022dabs}, focusing on STEM domains, and BenchMD \citep{BenchMD}, focusing on healthcare domains.}

 In addition, DABS does not capture how well domain-agnostic methods can be combined with domain-specific methods in a hybrid manner, which may be of greater relevance to domains like natural images where many domain-specific augmentations have already been developed.
 This is an important yet challenging-to-frame problem, and we encourage future work in this direction.